brianglass/anastasis/files/december.md

 28. Of the holy 20,000 Martyrs who were burned to death in Nikomedia.

-They were all burned alive in the year 303, in the time of Diocletian and Maximianos, 20,000 of them being gathered in a church on the day of ChristÂ’s Nativity, according to the writer of the Syanaxarion.
+They were all burned alive in the year 303, in the time of Diocletian and Maximianos, 20,000 of them being gathered in a church on the day of Christ’s Nativity, according to the writer of the Syanaxarion.
 Eusebios however (Ecclesiastical History II,8,6) says that of the Christians then in Nikomedia in their entirety they were progressively wiped out, some being slaughtered with the sword, others being burned alive, and that by some inexplicable godlike zeal both men and women leapt and threw themselves into the fire.

 **Apolytikion.
 Tone 2.**